-Unfortunately, just because it’s publicly posted on GitHub, does not mean it’s something I can use: at least in the US, default copyright rules apply when no other explicit copyright or licensing statement is given, which means it’s “all rights reserved”, which means it allows no permission to copy, modify, or redistribute, and thus, it’s off limits: it might as well be closed-source and proprietary.
+Unfortunately, just because it’s publicly posted on GitHub, GitLab, or elsewhere, does not mean it’s something I can use: at least in the US, default copyright rules apply when no other explicit copyright or licensing statement is given, which means it’s “all rights reserved”, which means it allows no permission to copy, modify, or redistribute, and thus, it’s off limits: it might as well be closed-source and proprietary.

 If your repo is suffering from a lack of an explicit license, please fix it!
 This will make it possible for your users to use it, incorporate it into their projects, and even submit fixes and additional features to your project.

 This is as easy as adding a

 LICENSE file to your repo with a license of your

 choice.
 Not sure what license you should use?
 Take a look at GitHub’s guide to

 choosing a license which will hopefully help you choose